Aniketh01/quic_stego/README.rst

     :target: https://github.com/python/black

 A stegnographic tool PoC based on QUIC and HTTP/3.
+This tool hide a message into a image and send it by QUIC protocol.
+The tool has two parts:

+* Stego part: where the tool hide the message into the image

+* QUIC part: send that secret image

-What is ``aioquic``?
+What is aioquic?
 --------------------

 ``aioquic`` is a library for the QUIC network protocol in Python.
 It features